Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Measure-Valued Gradient Estimation

-In the previous section, we presented deterministic algorithms for optimizing the constrained MDP Problem S1 that assume complete knowledge of the gradient of the expected cost and constraints.
-This section deals with how to estimate the gradient of the cost and constraint by simulation.
-As mentioned earlier, this gradient estimation step is a key step in the stochastic approximation algorithms to optimize the constrained MDP.
+In this section we focus on the derivation of the general formulas for measured-valued gradient estimation of Markov chains.
+We also discuss implementation aspects of the ensuing formulas.
+In Sec.\ref{sec:lcmdp} we will use these formulas to devise parameter free (learning) gradient estimators $\widehat{\nablal C}$ and $\widehat{\nablal \G}$.

-Throughout this section we focus on the process with a fixed value of the control parameter $\alpha$.
-We use $\Ep$ to denote expectation w.r.t the underlying probability measure of $\{Z_n, n=1,2,\ldots\}$.
-We will also use $\E$ to denote expectation w.r.t. to the distribution of the random action, given that the state is $X_n=i$.
+{\bf Notation}: In this section we will use $\Ep$ to denote expectation w.r.t the underlying probability measure of $\{Z_n, n=1,2,\ldots\}$.
+We will also use $\E$ to denote expectation w.r.t. to the distribution of the random action, given that the state is $X_n=i$. certain simulated random variables called {\em phantoms}.
 Finally, $Z_n$ will be refereed to as the ``{\em nominal process}.''